-As a positive infectious retrovirus control, Mus dunni cells inoculated with A-MuLV were run in parallel with the test article in the amplification assay for 14 days.
-These were assayed in the PG4 S+L- assay to confirm the replication of this virus.
+As a positive infectious retrovirus control, Mus dunni cells inoculated with an amphotropic retrovirus (A-MuLV) were run in parallel with the test article cells in the co-cultivation assay for 14 days.
+These were assayed in the PG4 S+L- assay to confirm the replication of these viruses.